basho/basho_docs/source/languages/en/riak/theory/concepts/Vector-Clocks.md

 ### Conflict Resolution

 Once you are presented with multiple options for a single value, you must determine the correct value.
-In an application, this can be done in an automatic fashion or by presenting the conflicting objects to the end user.
+In an application, this can be done either in an automatic fashion, using a use case-specific resolver, or by presenting the conflicting objects to the end user.

 To update Riak with the appropriate value you will need the current vector clock.
 Right now, there are replicas with two different values: `ren` and `stimpy`.
 Let's say that we decide that `stimpy` is the correct value on the basis of our application's use case.
 In order to resolve the conflict, you need to fetch the object's vector clock and then write the correct value to the key _while passing the fetched vector clock to Riak_:

 {{#2.0.0-}}